aprameyak/ShopInsight/README.md

-Exploratory data analysis visualizing the factors holiday, department
+Exploratory data analysis visualizing the factors holiday, department, weekly sales, and store and their correlations.